-Coronary heart disease and stroke remains the number one cause of death and disability in many developed countries including New Zealand.
 The narrowing of the coronary arteries can be due to the buildup of cholesterol and other material, called plaque, on their inner walls.
-This buildup is called atherosclerosis.
+This build-up is called atherosclerosis.
 As it grows, less blood can flow through the arteries.
 As a result, the heart muscle can't get the blood or oxygen it needs.
-This can lead to chest pain (angina) or a heart attack.
+This can lead to angina (chest pain) or a heart attack.

 Most heart attacks happen when a blood clot suddenly cuts off the hearts' blood supply, causing permanent heart damage.
 Over time, CAD can also weaken the heart muscle and contribute to heart failure and arrhythmias.